 At the Forefront of Cardiovascular Discovery

-With innovations dating back to the founding of Beth Israel Hospital in 1916 and New England Deaconess Hospital in 1896, the Division of Cardiovascular Medicine has a distinguished history as leader in cardiovascular discovery and training.
+With innovations dating back to the founding of Beth Israel Hospital in 1916 and New England Deaconess Hospital in 1896, the Division of Cardiovascular Medicine has a distinguished history as a leader in cardiovascular discovery and training.

 Medical Milestones: First Pacemaker and Other Breakthroughs